-Whereas now that we are less threatened by the natural world and most of us live in cities and in urban environments where we can relax that.
-So that if somebody, for example, walks into the room who’s dressed in an unusual way, we don’t immediately have to feel threatened.
-We can allow ourselves to have that moment of feeling threatened because it’s something unusual but then go beyond that, allowing ourselves to feel safer.
+Now we are less threatened by the natural world and most of us live in cities and in urban environments and we don’t need to be alert all the time to immediate threats.
+So if, for example, somebody walks into the room who’s dressed in an unusual way, we don’t immediately have to feel threatened.
+We can allow ourselves to have that moment of feeling threatened because it’s something unusual, but then we can go beyond that, allowing ourselves to feel safer.

-Somehow we’ve evolved or we exist in a society where we almost constantly don’t feel safe because our Magician can imagine potential threats: we may be sued here, the house may be burnt down, the food we’re eating might have something poisonous in it… Whatever it is, it seems like there’s an almost endless number of possible things that might be unsafe and a lot of us exist with our nervous systems in a quite high energy state, even when there is no external obvious visual or auditory evidence that there is something dangerous.
-So I find that quite fascinating.
+Somehow we’ve evolved so that we exist in a society where we almost constantly don’t feel safe because our Magician can imagine potential threats: we may be sued here, the house may burn down, the food we’re eating might have something poisonous in it… Whatever it is, it seems like there’s an almost endless number of invisible potential threats, and a lot of us exist with our nervous systems in a quite high energy state, even when there is no external obvious visual or auditory evidence of danger.
+I find that quite fascinating.

 C: It sounds like in this more homogenised sterile environment we don’t know where to locate threat anymore so it’s all-pervasive.
 Whereas when we’re back in the natural world we know ‘OK these are the threats: this type of animal, this type of weather, this type of person’ say.
 And if none of those are present we are really free to rest because we know we’re safe.
 At the moment we are dislocated, in quite a literal sense.

-So as a baby our nervous system is being set, and if we’ve had the kind of parenting where we haven’t been constantly held and constantly been (ideally) breastfed and learnt that the world is a fundamentally safe place, then our nervous system will carry that belief in a lack of safety with us and maintain a high activation energy.
+So as a baby our nervous system is being set, and if we’ve had the kind of parenting where we haven’t been constantly held and nurtured then we won’t have learnt that the world is a fundamentally safe place.
+Our nervous system will carry that belief in a lack of safety and will maintain a high activation energy.

-If I go back to the traumatic incident that I was working with from my childhood, there wasn’t another adult there.
-And if I’d had an adult there who could have held me and understood how terrifying it was for me and allowed me to cry and process then it wouldn’t still be trapped in my body, and I wouldn’t still be dealing with that terror now in my life.
+If we go back to the traumatic incident that I was working with from my childhood, then a significant factor is that there wasn’t another adult there.
+And if I’d had an adult there who could have held me and understood how terrifying it was for me and allowed me to cry and process what was happening then the emotions wouldn’t still be trapped in my body, and I wouldn’t still be dealing with that terror now in my life.